agriculturegovau/agds-next/packages/heading/README.md

 ---
 title: Headings
-description: Headings help to structure content on a page using relative visual prominence.
+description: A primitive typographic component for constrained heading styles.
+Headings help to structure content on a page using relative visual prominence.
 group: Content
 ---

+Headings use the `fontGrid` function to make the font-size and line-height snap to grid.

+## Levels

 Our range of supported headings.
-These use the `fontGrid` function to make the font-size and line-height snap to grid.

 ```jsx live
 <Stack gap={1}>